OUR TEAM

 edurig@theliteracylab.org

-Emily Durig is the K-3 National Lead Coach and is located in Kansas City, MO.
+Emily Durig is the National Director of Elementary Coaching and is located in Kansas City, MO.
 She has a decade of experience as an Intermediate General Education and English-Language Arts teacher in Kansas City area schools.
 She is an alumna of the Leading Educators Teacher Leader Fellowship and previously served as a Leadership Coach for the organization.
 Emily has experience managing and coaching teachers and teacher leaders as well as facilitating professional development locally and nationally for Expeditionary Learning Schools.
 Emily holds a Master’s degree in Elementary Education with a literacy focus and a Bachelor’s degree in Education from The University of Kansas.

 Teri Ferguson